The first time I set up a home office I decided I needed everything to be perfect – the perfect desk, the perfect chair, filing cabinet, etc, etc.

-And finally we need to take a look at paper, pens and all that other stuff.
 Again, you don’t need to remortgage your home to buy what you need here.
 My setup is a stack of A4 legal pads (the yellow kind) because I find them easier to make notes on.
-My favourite pens are Papermate Flexigrips because they’re very easy to write with, and come in multiple colours, which is ideal for the type of work I do.
+My favorite pens are Papermate Flexigrips because they’re very easy to write with, and come in multiple colours, which is ideal for the type of work I do.

 Seriously though, if you’ve never tried journaling you should.
 It’s helped me set a number of concrete goals I can refer to in a way that just doesn’t work in any digital format.

 So there you have it – my somewhat imperfect guide to setting up your home office.

 - A comfortable desk and chair